Sports to Offer Additional Opportunities for Student-Athlete Achievement and Team Competitiveness

 Slate Features Four Races in D.C., Maryland and Virginia

 Colonials Seek First Ever Atlantic 10 Championship

-Terry Weir is in his third season as the head coach of George Washington's men's and women's cross country teams.
+Terry Weir is in his fourth season as the head coach of George Washington's men's and women's cross country teams.

 In his second season, Weir elevated the women's cross country team to a regional ranking of No. 15 in the United States Track & Field and Cross Country Coaches Association (USTFCCCA) Mid-Atlantic Regional Poll, the first-ever regional ranking in program history.
 Additionally, under Weir's guidance then-senior Heather Stevens garnered Atlantic 10 All-Conference honors with a 15th-place finish at the Atlantic 10 Championships in Philadelphia, Pa.
 The Colonials' 10th-place finish was the best team finish at the event since 2009.

 Also in Weir's second year, the men's and women's teams combined for four top-five finishes at team events.

 Weir brings 14 years of coaching experience in the DC area to GW after serving as assistant coach for cross country and track and field at nearby American University (2002-07; 2009-11), University of Maryland (2007-09) and Thomas Jefferson High School for Science and Technology in Northern Virginia (1997-99) and head coach at Oakton High School (1999-2002).

 While at AU, Weir helped the men's cross country team to automatic berths in the NCAA Championships from 2004-06 defeating perennial powers Villanova and Princeton at the Mid-Atlantic Regionals along the way.
 The Eagles were ranked in the top 30 in the nation during those three years.
 The men's team also captured five consecutive Patriot League Championships from 2002-06.
 On the women's side, he helped lead the Eagles to Patriot League titles in 2002 and 2003.